“Daddy’s back!” Isabel bent her knees to dash to the door, but Angeline pinched the back of her pink and white striped dress, holding her in place.

 Samuel cast his eyes to the ground, thirty-seven floors below.
 He nodded to Angeline.

 Isabel touched Samuel’s watch.
 “It feels like snow.”

 “It does.
 Can you keep looking at it, no matter what?”

 “Don’t be afraid,” he said.
-Samuel lifted Isabel to the balcony railing.
-Angeline climbed onto the railing to Samuel’s left, while he held Isabel’s right hand.
-He stuck his left arm out, wrist twisted backwards so the Snowflake’s dial faced them.
-“Everyone look at daddy’s watch.
-Remember, keep looking, eyes on the snowfield on the dial.”
+Samuel lifted Isabel to the balcony railing and held her right hand.
+Angeline climbed onto the railing on his other side.
+He stuck his left arm out, wrist twisted so the Snowflake’s dial faced them.
+“Everyone look at Daddy’s watch.
+Remember, keep looking — eyes on the snowfield on the dial.”
 Samuel took a deep breath.
 The air seared his lungs.
 “One, two, three!”

 “Can’t exactly say for sure.
 Where are you from?”

 “Well, you’re not in Singapore anymore.
 You’re not anywhere on Earth as best we can figure.”